pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 #### `pct_res`

 The percentage of parcel area that is residential by block group.
 We created the field `pct_res` in the block group attributes and calculated `pct_res` = `SUM_res_sq_miles` / `SUM_sq_miles` * 100.

-#### `mean_grade`

-The mean grade of the Syracuse City streets by block group.

-1. We used Create Mosaic Dataset and Add Rasters To Mosaic Dataset (Data Management Tools) to combine the elevation raster tiles (`USGS_13_n43w077_20230227.tif` and `USGS_13_n44w077_20230227.tif`).

-2. We ran Zonal Statistics as Table (Spatial Analyst Tools) with our streets layer as zones and the raster mosaic as the value input to get a table of minimum and maximum elevation values (fields `MIN` and `MAX`) for each street segment.
-The vertical units in the source rasters are meters.

-3. We created three fields in the zonal statistics output table: `min_ft` (`min_ft` = `MIN` * 3.28084), `max_ft` (`max_ft` = `MAX` * 3.28084), and `elev_diff_ft` (`elev_diff_ft` = `max_ft` – `min_ft`).

-4. We added the field `run_ft` to the street attributes and calculated the length of the segments in feet.
-Then we added and calculated `grade` (`grade` = `elev_diff_ft` / `run_ft` * 100).[^4]

-5. We projected the bridge inventory file (`VW_BRIDGES.gdb`) into the same coordinate system as the street file.

-6. We used Near (Analysis Tools) to find the closest bridge to street segments within a search radius of 30 ft.
-The result is that intersecting segments near bridge locations frequently share the same bridge attributes.

-7. In order to differentiate street segments that are carried by a bridge from ones that cross a bridge, we created the field `carry_cross` in the street attribute table, manually selected each unique bridge ID, and classified the affiliated street segments as either carried or crossed.

-8. In the street attributes table, we created the field `false_grade` and flagged the following street segments: carried streets with grades greater than 6; crossed streets with grades greater than 10; and unclassified streets (not within 30ft of a bridge) with grades greater than 20.

-9. In the street attributes table, we selected `false_grade` is null.
-Then we ran Summarize Within (Analysis Tools) using the block group layer for polygons and the selected street segments (6,646) for summary features.
-We chose the field `grade` and set the statistic type as mean.
-This created the `mean_grade` field in the block group attribute table.

 #### `dangle_miles`